Locality in Residuated-Lattice Structures: Locality in Semirings

 On the syntax side, the semiring setting only considers alternative interpretations of familiar classical formulas.
-By restricting to formula written in negation normal forms the semantics can be set up without a true negation connective, which is instead is applied only at the base atomic level.
-Formulas are then built on these literals rather than atomics.\footnote{We see an echo of these approach in our definition of isomorphism types.
-Much as negation is only applied to atomics and literals are taken as the union of these formulas we only apply the expanded truth constants to the base formulas $a\und R(\bar{x})$ and $R(\bar{x})\und a$, with formulas of the first kind `positive' and the second `negative'.}

-The relationship between positive and negative literals has further restriction placed upon it.
-Together the model defining restriction and tracking positive information restriction mean that for all $a\in A$ From the perspective of residuated lattices where we interpret negation $\neg(x):=x\und 0$ this is equivalent to having no-zero divisors, i.e. $\forall a,b\in A$ $a\cdot b=0$ implies $a=0$ or $b=0$.
+By restricting to formulas written in negation normal forms the semantics can be set up without a true negation connective, which is instead applied only at the base atomic level.
+Formulas are then built on these literals rather than atomics.\footnote{We see an echo of this approach in our definition of isomorphism types.
+Much as negation is only applied to atomics and literals are taken as the union of these formulas we only apply the expanded truth constants to the base formulas $a\und R(\bar{x})$ and $R(\bar{x})\und a$, with formulas of the first kind `positive' and the second `negative'.} The relationship between positive and negative literals is then restricted by the requirements to be model defining and to track positive information.
+Together these restrictions mean that for any relation symbol $P$ and tuple $\bar{m}\in M$ In the setting of residuated lattices negation is interpreted by the term $\neg(x):=x\und 0$.
+Guaranteeing that all models defined over a residuated lattice are model defining and track positive information under this negation amounts to requiring that the lattice $A$ has no-zero divisors, i.e. $\forall a,b\in A\ a\cdot b=0$ implies $a=0$ or $b=0$.

-Pulling this together, the two investigations overlap for models defined over residuated chains with no-zero divisors and where we are only concerned with the negation normal form fragment of the set of formulas. \end{rem}
+Pulling this together, the two investigations overlap for $\CP$-models defined over residuated chains with no zero divisors, equivalently model-defining $\CP$-structures that track only positive information defined over min-max semirings, and where we are only concerned with the negation normal form fragment of the set of formulas. \end{rem}